hallucigenia-sparsa/seqtime/vignettes/network_inference.md

 # use igraph's function tkplot for manual layout of the network
 ```

-Given our interaction matrix, we simulate a test time series with Ricker:
+Given our interaction matrix, we can now simulate a test time series with the Ricker community model.

 ```r